TreyMBach/ReadME-Generator/README.md

 You would this in the Integrated Terminal and put in user input to the questions to generate a professional readme.

+Here is a video on how to generate your README.md file: https://drive.google.com/file/d/1Fr7R9tOpklfXSSMIsfvXKAysTC4rSz-1/view

 ![](images/HomePage.PNG)

 ![](images/InputPage.PNG)